Skip to content

 Pi stores its conversation state under ~/.aethon/sessions/<tabId>/.
 Tabs share a project but not a pi session — every tab gets its own transcript so you can run parallel conversations against the same repo.

 When a tab is closed, its session directory remains; reopening (via Cmd+Opt+T for the most-recent close) restores the conversation.
-To permanently discard a session, run /reset in the tab.
+Use the session search/delete UI to permanently remove a saved transcript.

 Where to next